Bouyon soca

-Bouyon soca is a fusion-genre of bouyon music originating from Dominica and soca music originating from Trinidad & Tobago and the other English speaking Caribbean islands.
+Bouyon soca is a fusion-genre of bouyon music originating from Dominica and soca music originating from Trinidad and Tobago and the other English speaking Caribbean islands.
 Bouyon soca typically blends old bouyon music rhythms from the 90s' and soca music creating a unique style soca sound.
 The style of music was made more popular to the Caribbean region by the likes of the producer Dada and artists ASA from Dominica with collaborations from Trinidadian and St.Vincent artist such as Skinny Fabulous, Bunji Garlin, Iwer George and Machel Montano.
 Noticeable hits includes Famalay and Conch Shell.
 With noticeable Bouyon flavored rhythms and sounds with the essence of Soca tempo and lyrical attributes.

 History

 The nineties in Dominica have been dominated by a new musical form called bouyon music.
 The best-known band in the genre is Windward Caribbean Kulture (WCK), who originated the style in 1988 by experimenting with a fusion of Cadence-lypso and Jing ping.
 They began using native drum rhythms such as lapo kabwit and elements of the music of jing ping bands, as well as ragga-style vocals.

 From a language perspective, Bouyon draws on English and Dominican Creole French with influences from the chanté mas tradition.
 Bouyon involves chanting rather than singing and is very much influenced by dancehall-reggae-rap language style, coming out of Jamaica.
 Bouyon-muffin and reketeng is an offshoot of this tendency.
 While bouyon lyrics comment on everyday life in the cultural sense, they can also contain explicit social commentary in the political sense.